-The trees identified by the Arrowtown Village Association have been assessed by approved arborist, David Glenn in accordance with the STEM evaluation (refer to Attachment 4).
+The trees identified by the Arrowtown Village Association have been assessed by approved arborist David Glenn in accordance with the STEM evaluation method (refer to Attachment 4).

-A total of four Wellingtonia's and two Pines were assessed.
+A total of four Wellingtonia and two Pines were assessed.

-In this assessment three of the Wellingtonia's scored 174, while one scored a little lower with 168.
+In this assessment, three of the Wellingtonias scored 174, while one scored a little lower with 168.
 These are considered relatively high scores in comparison to other trees within the District.
-The trees scored highly based on their form, vigour, vitality, age, stature, role in the setting and the lack of other trees in close proximity, drawing greater attention to the Wellingtonia's.
+The trees scored highly based on their form, vigour, vitality, age, stature, role in the setting and the lack of other trees in close proximity, drawing greater attention to the Wellingtonias.

-Each of the Pine trees assessed score higher than the Wellingtonia's with a score of 180 each.
+Each of the Pine trees assessed scored higher than the Wellingtonias with a score of 180 each.
 The trees scored highly based on their form, vigour, vitality, age, occurrence as a species, function, role in the setting and due to the lack of other trees in close proximity.

-As a result of this assessment Mr Glenn has recommended that each of these trees, being the four Wellingtonia's and the two Pines, be protected under the District Plan.
+As a result of this assessment Mr Glenn has recommended that each of these trees, being the four Wellingtonias and the two Pines, be protected under the District Plan.

-It is however noted that the submitter has only sought inclusion of the Wellingtonia's within the District Plan.
-The inclusion of the Pine trees is therefore outside the scope of the submission and cannot be considered.
+It is however noted that the submitter has only sought inclusion of the Wellingtonias within the District Plan.
+The inclusion of the Pine trees is therefore deemed to be outside the scope of the submission.
+Hence, the Panel did not discuss the Pine trees and did not form a view on them.

-That the submission of Arrowtown Village Association [3/2.1] and further submission of Gordon Bailey [3/2.1.1] be accepted and that the following amendment be made to the Plan Change:
+That the submission of Arrowtown Village Association [3/2.1] and further submission of Gordon Bailey [3/2.1.1] are accepted and that the following amendment be made to the District Plan:

+Appendix 3

-Appendix 3 Inventory of Protected Features 2 Arrowtown and Environs Heritage Trees - Arrowtown
+Inventory of Protected Features

+2 Arrowtown and Environs

+Heritage Trees - Arrowtown

-Ref No Map Ref Description Legal Desc Valn Ref 276 Wellingtonia's (4), Arrowtown Sections 1-6 Block 2918200100 Camp Ground cabin area, being XXII, Section 38 located close to cottage 7, cottage Block VII, Lot 43 Witz end, cabin 4 and between DP 12741, Lot 25 cabin 4 and the road.
-DP 12525
+Ref No Map Ref Description Legal Desc Valn Ref 276 27 Wellingtonia (Sequoiadendron Sections 1-6 Block 2918200100 giganteum) (4), Arrowtown Camp XXII, Section 38 Ground cabin area, being located Block VII, Lot 43 close to cottage 7, cottage Witz DP 12741, Lot 25 end, cabin 4 and between cabin 4 DP 12525 and the road

-Under the STEM evaluation the Wellingtonia's identified by the Arrowtown Village Association each scored highly and have therefore be identified as warranting protection under the District Plan.
+Under the STEM evaluation, the Wellingtonias identified by the Arrowtown Village Association each scored highly and have therefore been identified as warranting protection under the District Plan.

-4.2.2 Mature Trees next to Greek Fir Ref 269, Old Manse Grounds
+5.2.2 Mature Trees next to Greek Fir Ref 269, Old Manse Grounds